pcaulfie/sqrt2/README.md

-# Tasks Assessment 2020
+# Assignment Name: Tasks 2020

-## Machine Learning and Statistics
+## Course: Machine Learning and Statistics

+* Student Name: Paul Caulfield
+* Student No: G00376342

+* Lecturer: Ian McLoughlin

+An assignment submitted in part fulfilment of the requirements of the Higher Diploma in Science - Data Analytics 2020-2021, Galway Mayo Institute of Technology.
+  * Submitted: 18th December 2020

 ## Introduction
 This repository contains my submission for the Tasks assessment for Machine Learning and Statistics in 2020.